Cameronsplaze/AWS-ContainerManager/README.md

 ### Phase 1, MVP

-- Move as much as you can (at least the ecs cluster) to the base stack.
-  - Obviously the ASG and EC2_Service need to stay in the container stack.
-There might not be anything else to move over...

-- Create a minecraft image based on "itzg/minecraft-server", but with netstat removed.
-Test if connection testing in lambda still works.
-It *should* be using netstat installed on the host if I set it up right.

 - Get a basic script to spin up/down the ec2 instance + task.
 This is NOT automating it with DNS yet.
 Mainly to be a good segway to that, and have a tool to start measuring/optimizing startup time.
   - Basic script is there now, but need to optimize speed up of task with it still.